 Reciprocal Snowmobile Weekend

 Snowmobile enthusiasts can enjoy the trails in neighboring states during a special reciprocal weekend shared by New Hampshire, Vermont and Maine.
-This three-day event will occur each year in January, provided that our neighboring states continue to participate.
+This three-day event will occur each year, provided that our neighboring states continue to participate.

 Following are the ground rules for the weekend: